As Nuclear Waste Piles Up, Private Companies Pitch New Ways To Store It

 "I just don't see how there would be political support from every other state, other than Nevada, for changing the law, so that spent nuclear fuel could stay in your state forever," says Lyman.

-Of course, despite the law, all that waste in dozens of states is staying put for now.
+Despite the law, all that waste in dozens of states is staying put for now.